kubernetes-sigs/cluster-api-provider-ibmcloud/docs/trouble_shooting.md

 2. Check docker version.

-   You may hit errors with kind v0.3.0 and docker-ce 18.09.6 on ubuntu.
+   You may hit errors as below with kind v0.3.0 and docker-ce 18.09.6 on ubuntu.
 Use docker-ce version < 18.09.6.
    ```
    Creating cluster "kind" ...
    ✓ Ensuring node image (kindest/node:v1.14.2) 🖼